Part 1 of 7 (Part 2 here )

 This is the transcript of a conversation between Darryl Cooper and Greg Johnson that took place on the former’s Decline of the West podcast in December 2016.
 The original audio is here .
 We would like to thank Thanatos for the transcription.

-Darryl Cooper: Hey everybody, this is Darryl Cooper.
+Darryl Cooper: Hey everybody, this is Daryl Cooper.
 This is Decline of the West podcast episode six.
 I’m here with Greg Johnson, founder and editor of Counter-Currents Publishing.
-How are you doing, Greg?
+How are you doing Greg?

 Greg Johnson: I’m fine.
 Thank you for having me on the show.

 DC: Yeah, it’s good to have you here.
 I’m glad to hear it.
 So, there is a lot of ground I want to cover with you today.
-Out of respect for your time, I’m ready to jump right into this.
+And so out of respect for your time, I’m ready to jump right into this.
 So why don’t you tell us a little bit about Counter-Currents Publishing and what it is you guys do, and I guess start there.

-GJ: Well, I founded Counter-Currents Publishing in 2010 with Michael Polignano, who was my business partner for the first three years of it.
-Counter-Currents was founded as a publishing house; we do print publishing, we publish books, and we also have a Webzine.
+GJ: I founded Counter-Currents Publishing in 2010 with Michael Polignano, who was my business partner for the first three years of it.
+Counter-Currents was founded as a publishing house; we do print publishing — we publish books — and we also have a webzine.
 I call it North American New Right, but everyone calls it Counter-Currents.

 The purpose of Counter-Currents is to provide a forum for writers who are broadly compatible with the project of creating a New Right in North America, and by a New Right I mean a metapolitical approach to changing politics.
 We wish to change people’s ideas about identity and morality to lay the foundations for actual political change.

-So we’re losing control of our homelands, and we think that that has to be reversed both in Europe, where our race comes from, and also in the European colonial societies like the United States, Canada, Australia, New Zealand, or places in South America like Argentina or Uruguay, which are still largely of European descent.
+So we’re losing control of our homelands, and we think that that has to be reversed both in Europe, where our race comes from, and also in the European colonial societies like the United States or Canada or Australia, New Zealand, or places in South America like Argentina or Uruguay, which are still largely of European descent.

 This kid ran into a lot of people on the way.
 He developed relationships.
 He had a profound impact on a lot of the people he met.
 So this was not some kid who lost his mind.
 He wasn’t crazy in any sense of the word that would still retain its meaning.
 He knew exactly what he was doing, and this was a decision that he made.

 So somebody like you is very interesting to me.
 You could play society’s game if you wanted to.
 You’ve got your Ph.D. in philosophy.
-That speaks not only to your intellectual horsepower, which you know has never been incompatible with eccentricity, but more importantly it speaks to the fact that you know how to play the game: showing up on time every day, the discipline of work, being able to navigate a university environment for many years.
+That speaks not only to your intellectual horsepower, which you know has never been incompatible with eccentricity.
+But more importantly it speaks to the fact that you know how to play the game.
+Showing up on time every day, the discipline of work, the being able to navigate a university environment for many years.
 That whole part of it.

 I’m interested in the path that caused you to cross over that gulf.
-Were there events, or revelations, or flashes of insight?
+Were there were events or revelations or flashes of insight?
 I’m interested in the path that led you to decide that the drama implied by breaking your own society’s most dangerous taboos were not going to be sufficient to deter you from this path.
-And also that it wasn’t going to be enough for you to have an opinion, but that you had to act, and you even had to devote your life to something that you knew would invite not just incomprehension, but real hostility and real hatred, as well as social and professional consequences, onto yourself.
+That it wasn’t going to be enough for you to have an opinion, but that you had to act, and you even had to devote your life to something that you knew would invite not just incomprehension but real hostility and real hatred and social and professional consequences onto yourself.
 So can you talk about that a little bit?

-One of the things that I learned from the experiences of non-white peoples in Polynesia and also the Americas is just how fragile civilization is, and how civilizations that are very ancient in their roots and very powerful, can still be really brittle when encountering outside forces that are sufficiently ruthless and have certain technological and organizational advantages, and how a world can end.
+One of the things that I learned from the experiences of nonwhite peoples in Polynesia and also the Americas is just how fragile civilization is, and how civilizations that are very ancient in their roots and very powerful, can still be really brittle when encountering outside forces that are sufficiently ruthless and have certain technological and organizational advantages, and how a world can end.
 And these worlds ended over and over again.
-I was very impressed with the art of these people and saddened to see the destruction of their material civilization, and of course we know almost nothing about their actual beliefs, so their spiritual civilization was even more fragile.
-So things like that were very important to me.
+I was very impressed with the art of these people and saddened to see the destruction of their material civilization, and, of course, we know almost nothing about their actual beliefs, so their spiritual civilization was even more fragile.
+Things like that were very important to me.